-On February 22, (March 5), 1711 in St.-Petersburg under the decree of Peter the First was established the Governing Senate – the supreme judicial, legislative and executive body which reported to the Emperor.
+On February 22, (March 5), 1711 in Moscow under the decree of Peter the First was established the Governing Senate – the supreme judicial, legislative and executive body which reported to the Emperor.

 The constant absences of Peter I from the country prevented him to manage the current governing issues.
 During his absence some of his trustees were in charge of the state affairs.
 On February 22 (March 5), 1711 these powers were conferred to a new institution named the Governing Senate.